Psychological safety in the workplace

 6. Encourage open dialogue and new ideas - and act on them

 Your employees have new and innovative ideas as to how to make things better – whether it’s a simple process improvement or a new product or solution.

-Give employees the opportunity to share their ideas openly; provide a forum to do so, as well as the encouragement and knowledge that their contributions are welcome, no matter how different they are.
+Give them the opportunity to share their ideas openly; provide a forum to do so, as well as the encouragement and knowledge that their contributions are welcome, no matter how different they are.

-4. Ask employees for feedback about psychological safety at work – and take action on that feedback.
+7. Ask employees for feedback about psychological safety at work – and take action on that feedback

 Then, once you’ve gathered insights about your workplace culture, take action on the feedback your employees have shared.